Djeeb/cuda-tests/projects_pytorch/nnet_from_scratch/README.md

 - Implementing our neural network

-## Choice of neural network model
+## Neural network model choice

 Will we use the most simple neural network architecture, a 1-hidden layer fully connected neural network which could look like this :

 ![1 hidden layer fully-connected neural network](data/nn_model.svg)

 here are the main parameters of our model :
-- Input layer size : 784
+- input layer size : 784
-- Hidden layer size : 64
+- hidden layer size : 64
-- Output layer size : 10
+- output layer size : 10
 - first activation function : sigmoid
 - second activation function : sigmoid
 - cost function used : mean squared error